 Elizabeth S. Layton grew up in Tempe, Arizona, during the 1960s when Tempe was a small town and a thriving suburb of Phoenix.
 Elizabeth enjoyed all of the childhood freedoms of traveling throughout Tempe on her bicycle and roller skating on the Arizona State University (ASU) campus.
 Elizabeth has written many stories of her childhood, sharing that Tempe was a beautiful, fun, and memorable place to grow up.

 Elizabeth is a published author, screenwriter, and poet.
 Elizabeth is currently working on two projects.
-She is currently working on adapting a screenplay that she wrote during her Master's program into a Young Adult novel about a Lakota Sioux Indian girl - Winds of Enchantment.
+She is currently working on adapting a screenplay that she wrote during her Master's Degree program into a Young Adult novel about a Lakota Sioux Indian woman - Winds of Enchantment.
 Elizabeth is also writing a television screenplay for the adaptation of "Rustler's Moon" written by Jim Jones - a western author, singer, and songwriter.

 Elizabeth began her academic career as an Art major at San Juan College in Farmington, New Mexico.
 She soon found that writing all of those academic papers in Science and the narratives in English class is what made her feel the most creative.

 Elizabeth transferred to Fort Lewis College in Durango, Colorado, to finish her Bachelor's Degree in English - Mass Communications with a minor in Ecology.
 Elizabeth wrote for the college newspaper and for the Durango Herald, which is Durango's local city newspaper.
 Elizabeth also wrote articles for the San Juan National Forest Newsletter during an internship.